rsyslog/rsyslog/contrib/omamqp1/README.md

   necessary to create this target manually.
 Example: "amq.topic"
 * username - Optional.
 Used by SASL to authenticate with the message bus.
 * password - Optional.
 Used by SASL to authenticate with the message bus.
-* template - Logging template used by the action.
+* template - Template to use to format the record.
+  Defaults to `RSYSLOG_FileFormat`
 * idleTimeout - The idle timeout in seconds.
 This enables connection heartbeats and is used to detect a failed connection to the message bus.
 Set to zero to disable.